 Dry atmospheres can lead to eye strain, headaches and on occasion, dry skin conditions in offices and large amounts of computer related equipment in some office environments may contribute to a dry atmosphere.
-Where this is identified as an issue, employees will be advised of suitable measures to mitigate the potential risks and where a problem continues or is widespread then this will be reviewed with Building Services.

 Staff are requested to report to the Line Manager at the earliest opportunity, any early symptoms of repetitive strain such as such as tingling and numbness in the hands and fingers, to enable action to be taken to assess the workstation and eliminate potential causes of discomfort and monitoring of symptoms.
 Any resolution activity will need to be justified with a note from a medical professional provided by the assessed person.
 During the assessment the person being assessed is given information about the hazards and risks associated with computer use and the need for breaks.